fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.12: Persisting data in Redis

-Check that the data is not persisted by default: after running _docker-compose -f docker-compose.dev.yml down_ and _docker-compose -f docker-compose.dev.yml up_ the counter value is reset to 0.
+Check that the data is not persisted by default: after running _docker compose -f docker-compose.dev.yml down_ and _docker compose -f docker-compose.dev.yml up_ the counter value is reset to 0.

-Then create a volume for Redis data (by mofifying <i>todo-app/todo-backend/docker-compose.dev.yml </i>) and make sure that the data survives after running _docker-compose -f docker-compose.dev.yml down_ and _docker-compose -f docker-compose.dev.yml up_.
+Then create a volume for Redis data (by mofifying <i>todo-app/todo-backend/docker-compose.dev.yml </i>) and make sure that the data survives after running _docker compose -f docker-compose.dev.yml down_ and _docker compose -f docker-compose.dev.yml up_.

 </div>